 How to Grow Lilies

 Lilies are an easy to grow summer flowering plant with large, showy, and often fragrant flowers, which make a fantastic statement in the border.
 Lilies are perennial and will return each year in suitable growing conditions.
 There are a confusing number of types of Lilies, the most cultivated for the garden are L. Regale first image top left, the oriental lilies shown in the second image, and illustrated right the Martagon, Turkscap, where the petals recurve creating a very attractive flower shape.
-Lilies are grown for their showy flowers many of which are scented, and strongly scented.
-Lily regale (1st image left) has fragrant flowers, and as you can see in the image each flower stem supporting 6 flowers.
-Lilies als make great companion plants and look good grown in mixed borders, and the 2nd centre image is in a border with Phlox, Achillea and Monarda, the very friendly bee balm.
-Lilies are easy to grow and thrive best in a sunny spot, or in dappled shade, with well drained soil and are suitable to grow in the border or in pots.
-Lilies in pots are useful to fill gaps in the borders, and on a patio, where their lovely scent can be best enjoyed.
+Lilies are grown for their showy flowers many of which are scented, and often strongly scented.
+Lily regale (1st image left) has very fragrant flowers, and as you can see in the image each flower stem supporting 6 flowers.
+Lilies make great companion plants and look good grown in mixed borders, and the 2nd centre image is in a border with Phlox, Achillea and Monarda, the very friendly bee balm.

 Where and When to plant Lilies